-Look forward to ‘big event’: Donald Trump takes off for India
+Look forward to ‘big event’: Donald Trump before leaving for India

 Washington, Feb 23: Looking forward to be with the people of India, said US President Donald Trump on Sunday, before he left for the Namaste Trump rally in Ahmedabad.